- Name of service - Surrey Registration and Nationality Service

 Retention of data

 Registration information is retained indefinitely as required by law.
-Non- financial information is retained for 2 years after the date of the event, information relating to venue licensing is retained for 6 years after the licence has been issued and financial information is retained for 7 years after the date of the event.
+Non- financial information is retained for up to 5 years after the date of the event.
+Information relating to venue licensing is retained for 6 years after the licence has been issued and financial information is retained for 7 years after the date of the event.

 For further information on our privacy notices, please see information and privacy.